£1.99

 Salt | 0g |

-Grown in the Britain for at least 500 years, Black Badgers are also know as Carlin or Maple Peas.
+Grown in the Britain for at least 500 years, Carlin Peas are also know as Black Badgers or Maple Peas.
 In Lancashire they're traditionally served "parched" - boiled and roast or soaked in vinegar - on Bonfire Night.
 They're celebrated in parts of Yorkshire on Carlin Sunday, the fifth Sunday in Lent, and know as Grey Peas in the Black Country, where they're often served with bacon.

 Carlin Peas are also popular with pigeons (and carp!) and occasionally known as Pigeon Peas but they're not to be confused with the entirely different tropical species Cajanus cajan, also popularly known as the Pigeon Pea.